[WebUI] Analyze Test Execution Logs and Debug the Test Case

 //*[@value = 'Signing_in'].

 - Execution logs of Test Cases are preserved only in the running session of Katalon Studio.
 Once you reload Katalon Studio, the logs will disappear.

-After finding the root cause, we navigate the Test Object with a new XPath, and use the Run from here Debug utility to resume the Test execution.
+After finding the root cause, we update the Test Object with a new XPath, and use the Run from here Debug utility to resume the Test execution.

 Follow these steps:

-Run the Test Case and verify the successful Test execution in the Log Viewer.
+After the Test execution is completed, verify the results in the Log Viewer.